-What's more, Hughes said Jacobson, of Cohen and Jacobson LLP, specializes in corporate bankruptcy law and doesn't appear to understand the basic tenets of the Brown Act — specifically, he didn't know that public noticing is required before special council meetings can be held.
+What's more, Hughes said that Jacobson specializes in corporate bankruptcy law and doesn't appear to understand the basic tenets of the Brown Act -- specifically, he didn't know that public noticing is required before special council meetings can be held.

 The group of residents behind the lawsuit has a significant overlap with the membership of a recently formed political action group aimed at ousting council incumbents and taking a harder stance against housing growth, Hughes said, and it's this group that has now cost the taxpayers close to $50,000 on top of inordinate amounts of staff time and attention.

 "Filing lawsuits to bully each other into doing what a small minority of people want is not how we do things," he said.
 "We do things by discussion, we do it by consensus and we do it by all agreeing on how to proceed.
 And this is the complete opposite of that, and it really upsets me."